Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/README.md

 Using `TryGetSystemEventData()`:

 If expecting mostly system events, it may be cleaner to switch on `TryGetSystemEventData()` and use pattern matching to act on the individual events.
 If an event is not a system event, the method will return false and the out parameter will be null.

 *As a caveat, if you are using a custom event type with an EventType value that later gets added as a system event by the service and SDK, the return value of `TryGetSystemEventData` would change from `false` to `true`.
 This could come up if you are pre-emptively creating your own custom events for events that are already being sent by the service, but have not yet been added to the SDK.
-In this case, it is better to use the generic `GetData<T>` method so that your code flow doesn't change automatically after upgrading (of course, you may still want to modify your code to consume the newly released system event model as opposed to your custom model).*
+In this case, it is better to use the generic `ToObjectFromJson<T>` method on the `Data` property so that your code flow doesn't change automatically after upgrading (of course, you may still want to modify your code to consume the newly released system event model as opposed to your custom model).*

 ```C# Snippet:DeserializePayloadUsingAsSystemEventData
 foreach (EventGridEvent egEvent in egEvents)